yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Storage/MMC-SD.rst

    root@<machine>:~# mount /dev/mmcblk0p1 /mnt/eboot
    root@<machine>:~# mount /dev/mmcblk1p1 /mnt/sdboot

-Verify the partitions are mounted to the correct folders using :command:`lsblk` command in the column labeled :file:`MOUNTPOINTS`.
+Verify the partitions are mounted to the correct folders by using :command:`lsblk` command in the column labeled :file:`MOUNTPOINTS`.

 .. code-block:: console